zvoverman/luchador-game/README.md

 ### Running the Application Locally

-This project has various `npm` scripts for development, production, and testing environments.

 #### Development Build

 For development, use the following command to run both the server and client with hot-reloading: